kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 If there is a need to update the SDK image, usually because bug fixes or new features, you will need to create a new VM based on a fresh image download.

-> Please Note: if you upgrade your VM, please make sure that your work is stored at an external location.
-If you've followed the instructions to attach additional storage to your machine, make sure that your work is storage on the external volume.
-If you create a new VM without transferring your work, you may lose it.

 Then follow the instructions starting a new image.
 If you are keeping an older instance of the VM running, you will need to find a name.
 So you can replace `planemo` with `planemo-v2` in the instructions.